 Question 4: Which rocket will launch the Artemis II mission?

-Space Launch System (SLS) โ correct
+- Space Launch System (SLS)

-Falcon Heavy
+- Falcon Heavy

-Delta IV Heavy
+- Delta IV Heavy

-Atlas V
+- Atlas V

 Explanation: The Space Launch System (SLS) is NASA's super heavy-lift expendable launch vehicle, designed to launch the Orion spacecraft and other payloads for deep-space missions.